Beyond Compliance: The DPP as a Business Tool

 Can I update the content behind a data carrier after printing?

 Yes, if your DPP infrastructure uses resolver-based identifiers like GS1 Digital Link.
 The data carrier points to a URL, and the content behind that URL can be updated without changing the physical code.
-This is essential for post-sale engagement, recall updates, and regulatory changes.
+This is essential for recall updates, service information, repair guidance and regulatory changes.

 Will consumers actually scan product codes?